Is Chapter 7 Bankruptcy the Right Option for You?

 Such an adjustment would either reduce the debt or extend the time for repayment, if not a more comprehensive reorganization.
 Sole proprietorships may also be eligible for relief under Chapter 13 of the Bankruptcy Code.

-Moreover, the court may dismiss a Chapter 7 case filed by an individual whose debts are primarily consumer (rather than business debts).
-This happens if the court finds that the granting of relief would be an abuse of Chapter 7.
+Moreover, the court may dismiss a Chapter 7 case filed by an individual whose debts are primarily consumer rather than business debts.
+This happens if the court finds that the granting of relief would abuse Chapter 7.

-Individual debtors who have regular income may seek an adjustment of debts under Chapter 13 of the Bankruptcy Code.
+Individual debtors with regular income may seek an adjustment of debts under Chapter 13 of the Bankruptcy Code.

 A particular advantage of Chapter 13 is that it provides individual people with an opportunity to save their homes from foreclosure.
-It allows them to "catch up" past due payments through a payment plan.
+It allows them to catch up on past-due payments through a payment plan.

 Don't File If: You Make Too Much Money

-If your current monthly income is more than the state median, the Bankruptcy Code requires the application of a "means test."
+If your current monthly income is more than the state median income, the Bankruptcy Code requires the application of a means test.
 This test determines whether the Chapter 7 filing is abusive.

-Abuse is presumed if your total current monthly income over five years minus your total allowed expenses is more than:
+Abuse is presumed if your total current monthly income over five years minus your total allowed expenses/secured debt payments is more than the lesser of:

-You may rebut a "presumption of abuse" only by showing special circumstances that justify additional expenses or current monthly income adjustments.
+You may rebut a presumption of abuse only by showing particular circumstances that justify additional expenses or current monthly income adjustments.

-Unless you overcome the presumption of abuse, the case will generally be converted to Chapter 13 (with your consent) or will be dismissed.
+Unless you overcome the presumption of abuse, with your consent the case will generally be converted to Chapter 13 or dismissed.

-There are other ways to deal with creditors short of filing for bankruptcy.
+There are other ways to deal with creditors.
+You do not necessarily need to file Chapter 7 bankruptcy.
 Be aware that out-of-court agreements with creditors or debt counseling services might provide an alternative to a bankruptcy filing.
+Remember that federal and state laws prohibit collection practices that cross the line.
+Taking advantage of this can ease pressure and restore some peace of mind.

 Creditors may want to prevent you from going into bankruptcy if they calculate that a bankruptcy filing will reduce the amount of the debt that will be repaid to them.
 Some creditors may agree to modify the terms of debt accordingly.

-It's not always possible to avoid bankruptcy, but it makes sense to consider all options for Chapter 7, Chapter 13, or Chapter 11.
+It's not always possible to avoid bankruptcy, but it makes sense to consider all options for any type of bankruptcy, especially Chapter 7.

 Was this helpful?